What Does Sent, Received and Delivered Mean in Snapchat?

 What if someone hasn’t opened my Snap yet?

-Snapchat should take seconds to show you a sent, received, and delivered icon on your Snap or chat.
-Your Snap is sent from your app to the Snapchat server which gives you the sent.
-The Snapchat server acknowledges the Snap, which gives you the received.
-It sends the Snap to the recipient and once the app acknowledges it, you see the delivered.
+Snapchat should take seconds to show you a sent, received, or delivered icon on your Snap or chat.
+Your message/post goes from the app to the Snapchat server, producing the sent status.
+The Snapchat server acknowledges the Snap, providing you with the received icon.
+It sends the Snap to the recipient, and once the app recognizes it, you see the delivered icon.

-Opened is another thing altogether.
-That depends on the recipient using Snapchat, seeing the new Snap, or even having the app open.
-There are lots of things that can delay someone opening a Snap and you should bear that in mind when sending them.
-People will open their messages quickly when they see them but won’t always be in a position to do that.
-Be patient and don’t get anxious when they don’t.
-Our lives are getting steadily busier so a little patience is sometimes necessary when waiting for a reply.
+Opening a Snap or chat is another thing, which depends on activities by the recipient, such as seeing the new Snap or even opening the app.
+Many things can delay someone opening a Snap, and you should bear that in mind when sending them.
+People will open their messages quickly when they see them but won’t always be able to do that.
+Be patient, and don’t get anxious when they don’t.
+Our lives are getting steadily busier, so patience is sometimes necessary when waiting for a reply.

-When you’ve sent a Snap or message you may notice a “Pending” status.
-This can mean a few things.
-As we know, if it were delivered it would say delivered, if it was read, it would say read.
-So, what if Snapchat says “Pending” next to a message?
+When you’ve sent a Snap or message, you may notice a “Pending” status.
+This can mean a few things because if it got delivered, it would say delivered, and if it were read, it would say read.

-We have a more detailed article here, but the pending status means that either you’ve been blocked or the other person has closed their Snap account.
-The reason it says pending rather than delivered or read is because it was never technically delivered.
+You can check out the article on what pending means in Snapchat for more information, but the awaiting status primarily represents that you got blocked or the other person has closed their Snap account.
+The Snap or chat message was never technically delivered.
 There was no place for it to go.

 Do my unread Snaps expire?

-Yes.
-All unread Snaps will expire after a certain time.
-Due to the apps’ anonymity culture, even unread messages and snaps will disappear.
-There are two separate time frames to keep in mind when considering unread Snaps.
+Yes, all unread Snaps expire after a specific time.
+Due to the apps’ anonymity culture, even unread messages and snaps get deleted.

-If you send a message to a group of people you message will disappear in only 24 hours.
+If you send a message to a group of people, your message disappears in 24 hours.

-If you send a message to only one user then the message will disappear after 30 days.
+If you send a message to only one user, the message disappears after 30 days.